NeaByteLab/TypeScript-Starter/README.md

 ### **✅ Enforced Rules**

 **TypeScript:**
-- Strict mode always enabled
+- Strict mode with comprehensive type checking
 - No implicit any types
 - No unused variables or parameters
 - All code paths must return
+- Explicit type annotations required
+- No unreachable code
-- Explicit return types (warn)
+- Exact optional property types
+- No unchecked indexed access

 **Code Style:**
 - Single quotes, no semicolons